andrakis/node-lithp/README.md

 Short term goals
 ----------------

-* Package the REPL using browserify to provide an online interpreter.

 * Implement a Lithp package system with library dependancies.

-* Serialization of compiled OpChains to binary.
-Would allow for other Lithp interpreters to run parsed code.
-(A C# interpreter is in progress.)

 * Expand the standard module library.

 * The language is considered powerful enough and feature complete that personal work has begun on new projects using Lithp as their base language.
-  This will likely uncover new things to fix or improve.
+These are all works in progress.

+  * [Livium](https://github.com/andrakis/lithp-livium) - an implementation of Vi in Lithp.

+  * [Lithp-pkg](https://github.com/andrakis/lithp-pkg) - package Lithp into a browserified file.

+  * [Dungeons of Lithp](https://github.com/andrakis/lithp-dol) - a MUD-style dungeon crawler.

 Longterm goals
 --------------